Harshnigam6/rag_chatbot/README.md

   - **retrieval**: Focuses on queries about references, where the user asks under which topic or section they can find specific content.
 This type specifically tests if the modelcan retrive correct topic for a given user question

 Each type can help us find the lacking points of our RAG system.
+The dataset is saved as csv as **dataset.csv** in the root level of the repo.

 ### Future work for dataset generation
 There are other question types we can consider to make our test dataset more robust like
 - reasoning tasks
 - Synthesing questiong regarding specific places, entities and etc.
-- Questions that requires reading content from tables should be add **Very important**
+- Questions that requires reading content from tables should be added **Very important**

 ## Evaluation metrics